TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 UIBUILDER also allows you to issue control commands from Node-RED to your front-end app by sending messages to the `uibuilder` node containing `msg._uib.command` which must be set to [one of the recognised commands](/client-docs/control-from-node-red).

 ## Sending Messages to Node-RED

-### `htmlSend()` - Sends the whole DOM/HTML back to Node-RED

-Results in a standard message sent to Node-RED where the `msg.payload` contains the whole current HTML page as a string.

-Use with the `uib-save` node to fix the latest page complete with any dynamic updates as the html page to load for new client connections for example.

-The returned message includes `msg.length` to allow checking that the returned html payload wasn't truncated by a Socket.IO message length restriction.

-This can also be triggered from Node-RED.
-Send a message to the `uibuilder` node containing `msg._uib.command` set to "htmlSend".
-[Reference](client-docs/control-from-node-red?id=get-complete-copy-of-the-current-web-page)

-### `send(msg, originator = '')` - Send a custom message back to Node-RED

-The `msg` format is the same as used in Node-RED.

-The `originator` is optional and if used, should match the id from a `uib-sender` node.
-That allows you to specifically return a message into a flow that uses one of those nodes.
-However, ensure that the `uib-sender` node has turned on the flag to allow returned messages.

 ### `eventSend(domevent, originator = '')` - Send a standard message back to Node-RED in response to a DOM event